pacific-hake/hake-assessment/README.md

   * build.doc()
   * After the first time you do this, the models will be loaded into the R workspace.
     You can then edit hake-assessment.rnw and set the first knitr code chunk up so that it doesn't load the models every time you build the document.
-The value in the if statement should be changed to FALSE:
+The value in the if statement should be changed to FALSE (remember to change it back before committing):

 ```R
      if(TRUE){